curegit/reversi-ai-dll/README.md

 ### Functions

-#### `int full_search(unsigned long long self, unsigned long long opponent)`

-Returns the best move that `self` player should do by doing full search.

-This can be used if the game is in its final stages.
-`self` and `opponent` are Bit Board.
-The returned value is a bit number expressing a disk position.
-The bit number is 0 to 63.

-#### `int full_search_parallel(unsigned long long self, unsigned long long opponent)`

-The multithreaded version of `full_search`.

-It's faster than the non-multithreaded version in most cases if the CPU is good enough for parallel calculation.

 #### `int heuristic_search(unsigned long long self, unsigned long long opponent, int depth)`

 Returns an approximately good move that `self` player should do by doing partial search.